MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-types-and-status.md

 # Overview: Azure CLI terminology and support levels

 This article explains Azure CLI terminologies.
-When talking about reference groups, status, modules and extensions, some terms also relate directly to support levels.
+There are syntax components, reference types, and statuses.
+It is the status that determines the support level.

 ## Azure CLI syntax components